satyamsangeet/Amyloid_Clearance_3C/Lumbar_Puncture/README.md

 ## Tips

 - Run steps 2–5 **after** `run_all.sh` completes so fitted values and outputs match the latest runs.
-- If a step fails for one family, you can still process the others; AICc may need all intended `sim_files/` trees populated consistently.
+- If a step fails for one hypothesis, you can still process the others; AICc may need all intended `sim_files/` trees populated consistently.
 - For command syntax, prerequisites (Python, MATLAB), and family-specific folder lists, see **`README.md` inside each hypothesis folder**.